close print view

 The "PASS" column indicates the total number of school buses that are considered to be in satisfactory condition.

-Please click on the link to view the Commercial Vehicle Enforcement Division's Decal Application Policy.
+Please click on the link to view the Commercial Vehicle Enforcement Division's School Bus Inspection Manual (Effective September 1, 2013).
 This document provides the vehicle Safety inspectors with the criteria used to issuance a red or yellow tag.

 Michigan's school buses are inspected on a cycle beginning each September 1st and ending each August 31st.
 Any school that shows zero inspections did not surrender any vehicles for inspection or are reported under the contractor name.
 An annual report for all of Michigan's schools will be posted on this site after each September 1st.